 Q: What is the best layout for a small ensuite bathroom?

-A: A corner shower, wall-mounted toilet, and floating vanity are ideal for maximizing space in a small ensuite bathroom.
+A: A layout with a corner shower, a wall-mounted toilet, and a floating vanity is ideal for maximizing space in a small ensuite.

 Q: How can I make my tiny bathroom look bigger?